The Law of Compression: Communication Efficiency in Predictive Systems

 - Global Supply Chain: Production involves a complex, global network of specialized knowledge and skills, each layer adding to the compressed knowledge encoded in the final product.

-5. Prediction: The Emergence of Machine Consensus Reality
+5. Prediction: The Emergence of Machine Shared Context

 - Shared Ontologies: Common frameworks for categorizing concepts that allow machines to understand and predict the meaning of compressed signals accurately.